 Wendy McElroy, Research Fellow at the Independent Institute, wrote the Feb.
-13, 2001 "'Solutions' to Prostitution" on Ifeminists.com that:
+13, 2001 "'Solutions' to Prostitution" on the Ifeminists website that:

 "Prostitution is not merely an exchange of sexual favors; it is a financial exchange.
 At this point, individualist feminists rise to defend the free market as well as a woman's self-ownership.
 This is expressed by the question: 'Prostitution is a combination of sex and the free market.
 Which one are you against?'